What is NK?

 RISK FACTORS

-Many diseases or conditions that can cause nerve damage may lead to neurotrophic keratitis (NK) including, but not limited to, herpes infections of the eye, diabetes, and chronic dry eye disease.
+Diseases or conditions that can cause nerve damage may lead to neurotrophic keratitis (NK) including, but not limited to, herpes infections of the eye, diabetes, and chronic dry eye disease.

 Herpes infection of the eye